AriFordsham/GHCWiki/commentary/rts/haskell-execution/pointer-tagging.md

 - For a pointer to any other object, the tag bits are always zero.

-Pointer tagging is optional: if all the tags were zero, everything would still work.
-The presence of tag bits enables certain optimisations, however:
+The presence of tag bits enables certain optimisations:

 - In a case-expression, if the variable being scrutinised has non-zero tag bits, then we know that it points directly to a constructor and we can avoid *entering* it to evaluate it.